Filmation: Film library ownership

 Because they were taken from PAL-based transfers, without correction, these releases exhibit the so-called 576i speedup effect in which the soundtrack plays 4% too fast, which results in the pitch being a half-step higher than it was originally (see PAL and Telecine for more information).
 PAL-NTSC conversion artifacts also include softness and ghosting.
 The exception appears to be at least two titles from ER's library: Groovie Goolies, and the animated Ghostbusters series.
 These series appear to have been sourced from original NTSC transfers for their U.S. release by BCI.
 The Ghost Busters live-action series was, unlike most Filmation shows, shot on NTSC format tape (rather than film), so even if those did come from PAL masters, they would not have exhibited 576i speedup, as that only applies to material sourced from film masters.
 Other exceptions included the shows which were licensed properties, such as Star Trek: The Animated Series, which was owned by Paramount Television (now CBS Studios, which is now part of Paramount Skydance since 2025), and Shazam! (owned by Warner Bros./DC Comics), because the master elements for those shows were turned over to the owners of those licensed properties years before the sale to Hallmark.

 On April 1, 2009, it was announced that Entertainment Rights would be acquired by Boomerang Media and on May 11, 2009, it was announced that the subsidiaries and offices of Entertainment Rights would be absorbed under the name Classic Media.

 In 2012, it was announced that Classic Media, owner of the Filmation library, would be acquired by DreamWorks Animation.
 DreamWorks Animation and its programming library, including those of Filmation (not including shows whose rights are owned by other companies, such as The New Adventures of Gilligan and Star Trek: The Animated Series), would later be acquired on August 22, 2016, by Universal Studios for $3.8 billion.

 Filmography

 Live-action shows

 Filmation incorporated live-action into some of its animated series.
 Series like The Hardy Boys and Archie's Funhouse featured live-action footage of an audience watching the bands perform and Fat Albert had segments featuring series creator Bill Cosby.
 The Kid Super Power Hour with Shazam!, was more of a hybrid—a live-action variety show with animated segments.
 Actors appeared as characters from the Hero High portion of the series, singing songs and telling jokes.

 Filmation made six fully live-action series, including Space Academy, its spin-off Jason of Star Command, Ark II, Shazam! (based on the DC Comics character Captain Marvel), The Ghost Busters and The Secrets of Isis.
+In February 1982, the studio and SFM Media Corp co-produced a pilot for a game show named The Origins Game, hosted by Bob Eubanks.